raydipanwita/python-playground/README.md

 ## How to run:

-Use `main.py` to run any func from any module
+Use `main.py` to run call any function, from any module.

 ```python
 from basics.lasagna import *